LisaBChen/Beehive_Monitoring_System/README.md

 To use this code you must run the weather.py code.
 You must also have flask https://flask.palletsprojects.com/en/1.1.x/installation/

-A hardware a prototype has been built and is in the testing phase.
+A hardware prototype has been built and is in the testing phase.

 Questions are to be directed to the Spring/Fall 2021 Beehive Monitoring System team.